eukaryote/denominate/README.txt

 HISTORY

+ * Dec.
+07, 2008: version 0.5.0; updates required to compile with GHC 6.10 and still work with 6.6 and 6.8 (requires ghc-pkg installed for running tests).

  * Aug.
 15, 2008: version 0.4.2; updated tests to use QuickCheck2 (no longer works with QuickCheck1), added README.txt

  * Nov.
 07, 2007: version 0.4.1; changed exposed module from Denominate to System.Denominate (uploaded to hackage)